 Buy p90x on Amazon:

 However, for a lot of people, if the on average 55 minute workouts plus the Ab Ripper routine are a little too much, then the next option, might just be for you.

-The best thing about P90X3 is that it takes all the lessons from Power 90, P90x, P90x+, P90x2, and rolls them up into a jam packed 30 minute rocket ride to fitness.
+The best thing about P90X3 is that it takes all the lessons from Power 90, P90x, P90x+, P90x2, and rolls them up into a jam-packed 30 minute rocket ride to fitness.

-But the warm up and cool down is better.
-The science has advanced, experience has advanced, and so you’re not just doing the same old stretches, there’s new stuff that helps to activate the muscles “more better.”
+You’re not just doing the same old stretches, there’s new stuff that helps to activate the muscles “more better.”